mahbubullah09/iBos-jobTask/README.md

 # iBos Job Task

-This is simple dynamic website using Teact, Tailwind CSS and Context API.
+This is simple dynamic website using React, Tailwind CSS and Context API.

 ## Pages